sokrypton/ColabFold/README.md

 This will create intermediate folder `msas` that contains all input multiple sequence alignments formated as a3m files and a `predictions` folder with all predicted pdb,json and png files.

-Searches against the ColabFoldDB can be done in two different modes:
+The procedure above disables MMseqs2 preindexing of the various ColabFold databases by setting the `MMSEQS_NO_INDEX=1` environment variable before calling the database setup script.
+For most use-cases of `colabfold_search` precomputing the index is not required and might hurt search speed.
+The precomputed index is necessary for fast response times of the ColabFold server, where the whole database is permamently kept in memory.
+In any case the batch searches will require a machine with about 128GB RAM or, if the databases are to be kept permamently in RAM, with over 1TB RAM.

+In some cases using precomputed database can still be useful.
+For the following cases, call the `setup_databases.sh` script without the `MMSEQS_NO_INDEX` environment variable:

+(0) As mentioned above, if you want to set-up a server.

-(1) Batch searches with many sequences against the ColabFoldDB quires a machine with approx. 128GB RAM.
-The search should be performed on the same machine that called `setup_databases.sh` since the database index size is adjusted to the main memory size.
-To search on computers with less main memory delete the index by removing all `.idx` files, this will force MMseqs2 to create an index on the fly in memory.
-MMSeqs2 is optimized for large input sequence sets sizes.
-For batch searches use the `--db-load-mode 0` option.
+(1) If the precomputed index is stored on a very fast storage system (e.g., NVMe-SSDs) it might be faster to read the index from disk than computing in on the fly.
+In this case, the search should be performed on the same machine that called `setup_databases.sh` since the precomputed index is created to fit within the given main memory size.
+Additionaly, pass the `--db-load-mode 0` option to make sure the database is read once from the storage system before use.

-(2) single query searches require the full index (the .idx files) to be kept in memory.
+(2) Fast single query searches require the full index (the `.idx` files) to be kept in memory.
 This can be done with e.g. by using [vmtouch](https://github.com/hoytech/vmtouch).
-Thus, this type of search requires a machine with at least 768GB RAM for the ColabfoldDB.
-If the index is in memory use to `--db-load-mode 3` parameter in `colabfold_search` to avoid index loading overhead.
-If they database is already in memory use `--db-load-mode 2` option.
+Thus, this type of search requires a machine with at least 768GB to 1TB RAM for the ColabfoldDB.
+If the index is present in memory, use the `--db-load-mode 2` parameter in `colabfold_search` to avoid index loading overhead.

+If no index was created (`MMSEQS_NO_INDEX=1` was set), then `--db-load-mode` does not do anything and can be ignored.

 ### Tutorials & Presentations
 - ColabFold Tutorial presented at the Boston Protein Design and Modeling Club. [[video]](https://www.youtube.com/watch?v=Rfw7thgGTwI) [[slides]](https://docs.google.com/presentation/d/1mnffk23ev2QMDzGZ5w1skXEadTe54l8-Uei6ACce8eI).